-Prof. Helen Liu is an assistant professor at the University of Saint Joseph, Faculty of Social Sciences and Education in Macau.
+Prof. Helen Liu is an assistant professor at the University of Saint Joseph, Faculty of Health Sciences in Macau.
 She received her MSW from Rutgers University School of Social Work and her Ph.D. from Fordham University Graduate School of Social Service.
 She is a researcher-practitioner in social work and an associate affiliate of China Center for Social Policy Columbia University School of Social Work in New York City.
 Her work has been supported by the Education and Youth Development Bureau, Social Welfare Bureau, and Macao Foundation.
 Her research interest is primarily in the area of promoting child and family well-being, with fostering family resilience and developmental outcomes in children and adolescents.
 Her recent publication is entitled “the Needs of Different Stages of Marriage and Family Life Course in Macao & Family”, which is to explore the developmental tasks, adjustments to the different stages in their family life cycle so as to identify the social services in the marriage and family sector which may help in the transition from one stage to the other.

 Prof. Helen is also the USJ Prison Outreach Programme Leader.
 Her current research project is to promote relevant and useful research in working together with Coloane Prison, contributing to the establishment of quality and effective services of the outreach programme.
 Her other research interests include the following topics: 1) Stress, Mental Health, Resilience; 2) Human Development and Acculturation; 3) Social Policy and Management in Macau, Hong Kong, and Mainland China.
 Beyond the research experience, Professor Helen has experience teaching in other higher education institutions in Taiwan and in the United States since 2012.